Grace Under Fire: Controversy and cancellation

 As the third season concluded in the spring of 1996, Jon Paul Steuer left the series.
 Sources have speculated that Steuer's mother pulled him out of the show after an incident with Butler, who allegedly flashed her breasts at the 12-year-old actor.
 In the fourth and fifth seasons of the show, Butler was fighting a painkiller addiction, for which she eventually sought medical help.
 Cast member Julie White left the show after Season 4, also citing Butler's behavior as the reason.
 With the February 17, 1998, telecast, ABC canceled the series.

 Syndication

 The series aired in syndication on the Oxygen Network in the United States.
 In the United Kingdom, the series was picked up by BBC2 where it aired from 1994 to 1999.
 The show was added to Hulu on March 1, 2014.
-Upon the network's April 15, 2015, launch, the series began airing on the American digital broadcast network Laff, which has carried Grace largely until its removal in 2021.
+Upon the network's April 15, 2015, launch, the series began airing on the American digital broadcast network Laff, which has carried Grace Under Fire largely until its removal in 2021.